-Bread was the key staple food for medieval people and there was a surprisingly wide range of types eaten.
-Basically, different grains made different bread so the type you ate would generally be dictated by the grain grown in your local area.
+Bread was the key staple food in medieval Europe and there was a surprisingly wide range of medieval bread recipes.
+Basically, different grains made different bread.
+So, the type of bread you ate would generally be dictated by the grain produced in your local area.

-The quality of the soil and the type of climate were the biggest influences on what grain was grown.
-People in generally warm, dry areas would eat bread of a very different kind to that eaten by people in colder, wetter areas.
+The quality of the soil and the type of climate were the biggest influences on the type of grain that medieval people could grow.
+Therefore, people in generally warm, dry areas would eat medieval bread of a very different kind to that eaten by people in colder, wetter areas.

-Rye – this made a darker bread.
-Sometimes rye was blended in with wheat to make what was known as maslin.
+Rye – rye made a darker bread.
+Rye bread was common throughout medieval Europe and it is still popular today in countries like Germany.
+Sometimes medieval bakers would blend rye in with wheat to make what was known as maslin.

-pandemain – deemed the best as the flour was sifted 2 or 3 times
+pandemain – regarded as the best bread as the flour was sifted 2 or 3 times

 cheat – wholewheat with the bran removed

 tourte – containing husk as well as flour (known as brown bread)

 horse bread – beans, peas and any general grain was used to make this bread

 So, who you might wonder, ate which bread in medieval times?

 - The rich were known to have favoured pandemain.
 It was made from wheat which required the best quality soil for its cultivation.
 Such fine bread was enjoyed with honey as a special treat.
 Remember the old nursery rhyme Sing A Song Of Sixpence?
 “The king was in his counting house, Counting out his money; The queen was in the parlour, Easting bread and honey”